DHEC board spurns staff, allows use of controversial seawalls

 COLUMBIA, SC Siding with coastal property owners, South Carolina’s environmental protection board refused Thursday to ban experimental seawalls that its own staff said are contributing to beach erosion and threatening rare sea turtles.

-The Department of Health and Environmental Control board disregarded staff recommendations to stop allowing the plastic walls after high-powered lawyers said the walls protect millions of dollars in coastal property.
+The Department of Health and Environmental Control board disregarded staff recommendations to stop allowing the plastic seawalls, after seaside property owners and their attorneys said the devices protect millions of dollars in coastal development.

-It was not immediately known if Thursday’s DHEC board vote could lead to more of the plastic seawalls on beaches.
+Thursday’s DHEC board vote allows property owners at four developments on Isle of Palms and Harbor Island to keep the seawalls in place for at least a year.

+The board did not address whether it would permit more of the experimental walls, but environmental lawyer Michael Corley said that’s a strong possibility – and he’s concerned because the plastic seawalls erode beaches just like concrete walls.

 But since being installed, the wave dissipation walls have contributed to erosion, agency staff members told the board.
 Staffers showed a series of photographs documenting problems with the plastic seawalls.

-The walls blocked sand from getting past them and onto the back part of the beach, according to a staff presentation at Thursday’s board meeting.
-Enough sand to fill 75 dump trucks decreased on the beach behind the walls, the presentation said.
+The walls blocked sand from getting from the ocean to the back part of the beach, according to a staff presentation at Thursday’s board meeting.
+Enough sand to fill about 75 dump trucks decreased on the beach behind the walls, the presentation said.
 At the same time, erosion occurred on unprotected property near the plastic walls, according to staff information.

-The board also was told about sea turtle tracks leading to the base of the plastic walls, then turning back toward the sea.
-The walls were approved by the Legislature after lawmakers were told by boosters that the walls could be taken down during sea turtle nesting season.
+The board also was told about sea turtle tracks leading to the base of the plastic walls, then turning back toward the ocean.
+State lawmakers approved the walls after boosters said the devices were portable and could be taken down during sea turtle nesting season.
 But property owners never took the walls down after they were installed.

-Despite that, two former DHEC lawyers urged the board to allow the walls o remain in place.
-Attorneys Jack Smith and Mary Shahid, who now are in private practice and represent coastal landowners, said the walls are providing vital protection to valuable seaside property.
+Despite that, two former DHEC lawyers urged the board to allow the walls to remain in place.
+Attorneys Jack Smith and Mary Shahid, who now are in private practice and represent coastal landowners, said plastic wave dissipation systems are providing vital protection to valuable seaside property.

-Matt Hamrick, who represents the inventor of the wave dissipation system, disputed the DHEC staff’s conclusions that the walls weren’t working as designed and were threats to sea turtles.
+Matt Hamrick, who represents a wave dissipation company, disputed the DHEC staff’s conclusions that the walls weren’t working as designed and were threats to sea turtles.
 Hamrick said a consultant DHEC had used to draw its conclusions said the wave devices were not causing problems on beaches.

 ”The WDS does not negatively impact turtle nesting,’’ he said.
 “No one has shown any proof that it did.’’